‘If you really want to make a friend, go to someone’s house and eat with him… the people who give you their food give you their heart.” ~Cesar Chavez

 A fitting quote for a post that is just as much about food as it is about friendship.
-The author of today’s guest post and I formed an instant bond when we found ourselves on an adventure in the gator invested swamps and towering fairytale castles of Kissimee, Florida, where we shared food, wine, and stories.
+The author of today’s guest post for Garlic Cream Chicken and Vegetables and I formed an instant bond when we found ourselves on an adventure in the gator invested swamps and towering fairy-tale castles of Kissimmee, Florida, where we shared food, wine, and stories.

 So naturally she blogs about it.

-A Little Bite of Life, is the amuse bouche of blogs.
+A Cork, Fork, & Passport, is the amuse bouche of blogs.

 Travel.
 Food.
 Wine.
 Cocktails.